-- 5.32 IBC Local Plan policy ISPA4 and Suffolk Coastal Local Plan policy SCLP12.24 are clear that the site should be masterplanned to bring forward the development in a coordinated and comprehensive manner.
+5.18 Local Plan policy ISPA4 is clear that the site should be masterplanned to bring forward the development in a coordinated and comprehensive manner.
 By masterplanning the site, all aspects of the development can be considered holistically, such as infrastructure, transportation, social amenities, open spaces, and building design.
 This can result in a more cohesive and integrated development that enhances the overall quality of the area and creates a sense of place.
 Additionally, masterplanning can help to ensure that the development is sustainable and resilient, taking into account factors such as climate change, flood risk, and biodiversity.
-Therefore, the lack of a comprehensive masterplan for the site is a missed opportunity to create a truly successful and thriving development. - 5.33 The masterplan should set out the layout, scale, landscaping, and appearance of the entire site, including any public spaces and infrastructure.
+Therefore, the lack of a comprehensive masterplan for the site is a missed opportunity to create a truly successful and thriving development.

+- 5.19 The masterplan should set out the layout, scale, landscaping, and appearance of the entire site, including any public spaces and infrastructure.
 This should be used to shape the reserved matters applications and inform conditions compliance.
-The Design and Access Statement contains some master plan elements and is labelled as such, but should be a separate document and include additional detail as set out in this response. - 5.34 The developer's ability to justify increased housing numbers and assess the impact on the setting of listed buildings, Special Landscape area, existing trees, and hedgerows requiring retention is contingent on the submission of a detailed Masterplan (not included in this application).
+The Design and Access Statement contains some master plan elements and is labelled as such, but should be a separate document and include additional detail as set out in this response. - 5.20 The developer's ability to justify increased housing numbers and assess the impact on the setting of listed buildings, Special Landscape area, existing trees, and hedgerows requiring retention is contingent on the submission of a detailed Masterplan (not included in this application).
 Furthermore, the adopted Ipswich Local Plan mandates the maintenance of separation between Ipswich and surrounding settlements, as well as a transition between the urban edge of Ipswich and the more rural landscape character of the East Suffolk side.
-SCLP12.24 requires provision of a soft edge to the urban area through the provision of significant landscaping, and that design, layout and landscaping of the development should be carefully designed to preserve the setting of the nearby listed buildings.
-The higher housing numbers could potentially create a harsher urban edge, which is not suitable for this location. - 5.35 The submission does not include any justification for the higher numbers and how this can be achieved whilst meeting Local Plan policy requirements.
+The higher housing numbers could potentially create a harsher urban edge, which is not suitable for this location. - 5.21 The submission does not include any justification for the higher numbers and how this can be achieved whilst meeting Local Plan policy requirements.
 The Design and Access Statement contains a loose Humber Doucy Lane Master Plan which includes eight neighbourhoods and three new access routes onto Humber Doucy Lane.
 The access proposals have ignored the joint authority request to explore the possibility of utilising the existing Rugby Club Access.
-This would reduce the accesses onto

-Humber Doucy Lane to one associated with the main spine road to serve the development.
-Part of the A1, B1 and C Housing neighbourhood areas will have a particular impact on the setting of Westerfield House and will require careful design.

-- 5.36 The planning application has been accompanied by a set of Parameter Plans which limit the scale, location and quantum of development.
+This would reduce the accesses onto Humber Doucy Lane to one associated with the main spine road to serve the development.
+Part of the A1, B1 and C Housing neighbourhood areas will have a particular impact on the setting of Westerfield House and will require careful design. - 5.22 The planning application has been accompanied by a set of Parameter Plans which limit the scale, location and quantum of development.
 The Parameter Plans provide a very basic level of information which would form the basis of any planning permission and would be used to inform the more detailed reserved matters applications which would follow.
-An assessment of each of the parameter plans in terms of their proposals and acceptability will be discussed in more detail in the relevant sections of this assessment. - 5.37 The absence of a masterplan is contrary to local plan policies and limits the ability to ensure the development which comes forward is coordinated and comprehensive.
+An assessment of each of the parameter plans in terms of their proposals and acceptability will be discussed in more detail in the relevant sections of this assessment. - 5.23 The absence of a masterplan is contrary to local plan policies and limits the ability to ensure the development which comes forward is coordinated and comprehensive.
 The proposals therefore fail to meet the requirements of ISPA4 and it cannot be demonstrated that other matters including, but not limited to amenity and connectivity can be secured.
-The proposal is therefore also contrary to PoliciesDM12 and DM18 in this regard.
-With reference to the East Suffolk application, the proposal fails to meet the requirements of SCLP12.24 and it cannot be demonstrated that other matters related to amenity, connectivity etc can be secured in accordance Local Plan policy SCLP11.1 and Rushmere St Andrew Neighbourhood Plan Policy RSA 9 (Design Considerations).
+The proposal is therefore also contrary to Policies DM12 and DM18 in this regard.